tylerharter/cs301-projects/spring19/p7/README.md

 #### Question 9: how many players have Portugal as their nationality?

+#### Question 10: how many players have Brazil as their nationality?

-#### Question 10: which country has the most players participating in FIFA18?
+#### Question 11: which country has the most players participating in FIFA18?

 The `player_count` function can be useful here.